pyko7/P6-Piiquante/README.md

 ### The project

-For this project, the objective is to build the API.  integrate a mockup of a mobile-first website where gourmet restaurant from Paris can list their menus.
-On top of that, the user can select which meal he'd like to eat.
+For this project, the objective is to build the API with NodeJS and ExpressJS.

 ### Installation